PJ789/Syonara/README.md

 The scanning circuit is 'hot-wired' onto the original (unused) circuit board, using matrix column/row test points as solder pads.

-### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit
+### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs Circuit

 A simple 9 Neopixel strip (taken from a 144 pixels/meter strip) replaces the original LEDs, and is placed on top of the original (unused) keyboard LED circuit.
 A piece of insulating tape under the Neopixel strip avoids shorts.

 The Syonara firmware sets the correspondng LED colours for each status indication.

-### Circuit 3: Keyboard RGB back light circuit
+### Circuit 3: Keyboard RGB Back Light Circuit

 A simple amplifier circuit to drive the keyboard RGB backlight using NPN transistors or MOSFETs.
 PWM is used to control brightness of each RGB line, allowing colour transition effects.